nytimes/kyt/docs/commands.md

 - `-d` The name of the new project directory.
 If not specified `kyt` will install the project in your current working directory.
 - `-r` The Github url for a `starter-kyt`.
 If not specified you will be prompted to select a `starter-kyt` from the supported list.
-- `-k` For local development purposes, you can override the version of `kyt` to be installed by passing in a new version number or a file path eg. `file:../../my-local-kyt`
 - `-p` The package manager to use, either `npm` or `yarn`.
 If not specified, defaults to `yarn` if it's installed globally, otherwise `npm` will be used.

-kyt will provide you with a list of supported `starter-kyt`s to install.
-The supported `starter-kyt`s are:
+`kyt` will provide you with a list of supported `starter-kyt`s to install.
+The natively supported `starter-kyt`s are:

 - [kyt-starter-universal](/packages/kyt-starter-universal)
 - [kyt-starter-static](/packages/kyt-starter-static)